 APCP is one of the CSP's largest Professional Networks and continues to thrive with a membership of approximately 2,200 paediatric physiotherapists.
-The majority of our members practice in the UK, but we have a number of members practicing overseas.
+The majority of our members practise in the UK, but we have a number of members practising overseas.

 Providing direction and resources for paediatric physiotherapists and families who work with children, enabling full participation in life.

 Supporting paediatric physiotherapists to deliver evidence-based care so children and young people can achieve their potential